 I really noticed the difference between Classic and Modern SharePoint Experiences in my training sessions.
 Business users needed fewer instructions, because the experience was self-explanatory.
 Because of this, we were able to reduce the amount of training time given.
 This made our adoption process, through an adoption playbook, more successful.
 We are dedicating an article to adopting the Modern Experience very soon.
 Stay tuned!

 Although the usability changes were great, the biggest improvement was, of course, the introduction of the Microsoft SharePoint Mobile App!

 Microsoft really stepped up their game and created their own SharePoint App for iOS and Android.
 This was great news because we don’t need to buy 3rd party apps anymore.
 The app they created decreases the need to create custom designs to make SharePoint workable on mobile devices.
 We were finally able to easily access our favourite SharePoint Intranet Portals from our mobile devices.
 I’ll discuss a little more the SharePoint App in a future article.

-The introduction of the new SharePoint Start page, accessible through the Office 365 App Launcher, brought a new self-service element to the creation of Team or Communication Sites:
+The introduction of the new SharePoint Start page, accessible through the Microsoft 365 (Office 365) App Launcher, brought a new self-service element to the creation of Team or Communication Sites: